-How to plan your perfect Townsville getaway
+How to have the perfect Townsville getaway

-When to go
+When to visit

-What to do there
+What to do

 Where to eat and drink

-Best day trips to take
+Best day trips

 Where to stay